Matt32609/Hotel-booking-simulator/README.md

 --------------------------------------
 A command-line interface (CLI) application built in Python that simulates a professional hotel front-desk system.
 The project focuses on managing the guest lifecycle—from room selection and automated billing to persistent record-keeping.

-This simulator was developed to enhance my understanding of dictionaries, JSON for persistent data storage, and the use of functions.
+This simulator was developed to enhance my understanding of dictionaries, JSON for persistent data storage, and the use of functions such as a length function.
 At the same time, the project introduced me to the "random" and "datetime" modules, which helped make the simulator more realistic.

 ---------------------------------------
 Key features of the code: